jerryhgladinet/docs/admin/source/chapter03.rst

 **Multi AD Domain Support**

-    Support multiple Active Directory in a single tenant (current tenant).
+    Support multiple Active Directories in a single tenant (current tenant).

     Multiple Active Directory forests support.
 This is not a common option because most of the time, the tenant has one forest (which can have multiple sub domains).
 In the case when the tenant has several Active Directory domains that are not related, multiple LDAP connection can be set up this way.